BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 To break it down again:<br/>
 > 1. Small companies buy tank water heaters over other kinds of water heaters<br/>
 > 2. Small companies buy tank water heaters through retail chain X (e.g. Lowes)<br/>
-> 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small mom-and-pop HVAC shops<br/>
+> 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small plumbing companies<br/>
 > 4. Trane may want to slim down their non-tank offerings through Lowes.
 For example, fewer types of indirect tank heaters. __*Focus on the tanks.*__<br/>

 Parenthetical remark: saw this Trane van in Illinois this past winter.
 Had to take a photo!